eldarsaraj/crt-assessment/_sources/Sections/Hyp.md

 So, there you have it: the results show weak improvement.

 There are a few other things we can do with the data.
 I'm curious to see if any of the demographic variables correlate with the results.
-Perhaps if we control for some of the variables, we get a larger effect?

-I'll try out a few things in the next section.
+I'll try out a few visualizations in the next section so we see that.